The Rebuilding Compass • Recovery Education

 Fear

-Fear narrows focus and encourages urgent decisions.
+Fear narrows focus and encourages urgent decisions that may not serve long-term stability.

 Exhaustion

-Sleep deprivation reduces judgment and emotional regulation.
+Sleep deprivation reduces judgment, patience, emotional regulation, and perspective.

 Financial Pressure

-Financial stress can create desperation and panic.
+Financial stress can create desperation, panic, shame, and fear-based decision-making.

 Isolation